- Spellbook does not publish fixed pricing tiers. All quotes are custom based on team size, features, and contract length.

 How does Spellbook pricing compare to alternatives?

-Spellbook’s custom pricing (estimated $179/user/month for mid-tier) places it in the mid-to-upper range of legal AI tools.
+Spellbook’s enterprise pricing (approximately $350 per user per month with a 6-month commitment) places it in the upper range of legal AI tools.
 Comparable alternatives include Callidus Legal AI at $149 per month, CoCounsel at $225 per month, Clio Duo at $39 per month, and HyperStart CLM with custom pricing.
+Spellbook focuses on Word-based drafting, while tools like HyperStart CLM offer full contract lifecycle management.

 | Tool | Pricing | Free trial | Key focus | Word integration | Full CLM |